~ an essay

 We see the inner workings of how the oil rush begins, people like Plainview making discoveries, employing entire towns of working men, devising the methods to new investment, maximizing their own profits, at points soothsaying the common man to gain access to new lands to continue to grow their business.
 Along their empire-building odysseys they come up against the necessity in becoming involved in the communities they work within, to spread that wealth and exclaim the providence they deliver.
 And there is progress as a result of these efforts.
 This country was built upon these capitalistic innovations, the emergent monopolizers and perhaps sociopathic barons of yesteryear.
 We have to respect that fact.

 But with each of these men, we have to come back to motivation.
 In the most intrinsic inner workings of these two paragons(?) of the pillars we’ve been discussing, what do they seek?
 What are they really after?
 There is certainly dishonesty in them.
 Comparing what they say and what they do, there can be no doubt.
 I think, at its core, it is very simple.
 Each of them wants power / fortune / position, each of them wants to win, each wants to get the most they can have.
 There are, in all likelihood, few altruistic aims in their heart.
-Their environments and the people around them are simply instruments to get to this endgame.
-The means to an end, and an end that we can see is illusory.
+Their environments and the people around them are simply instruments to get to this endgame – that of rational self-interest.
+Their work in the community, their betterment of their neighbors, materially or spiritually, are simply a means to an end.

-All that really matters is the game itself.
-And both Daniel and Eli, as the leaders that they are, have free reign to define the terms of the engagement, the parameters for success or failure, winning and losing, within their respective games.
+Their careers are a game, they excel, enjoy playing it, and more than anything, they wish to win.
+Crucially, for both Daniel and Eli, as the de facto leaders that they become, they maintain control over these nascent games of advanced industry and performative evangelizing.
+They have free reign to define the terms of the engagement, the parameters for success or failure, winning and losing, within their respective fields.
 Each derives this benefit from the wide divide of their own knowledge (material and spiritual in nature) versus that of the masses (i.e. I know oil / God, and all of you do not).
-For Daniel, with contractual exchanges, the dictates of the distributions of wealth among owner and laborer, and the debt of goodwill to the community for the schools and farmlands that are built only through his operation.
+For Daniel, it comes with advantages borne out contractual exchanges, the dictates of the distributions of wealth among owner and laborer, and the debt of goodwill to the community for the schools and farmlands that are built only through his operation.
 For Eli, it is much more simple — it’s a choice between salvation or damnation.
 His flock follows dutifully, they believe more vehemently because of his performances — “That was one goddamn hell of a show!”
 And he knows that is just what it is, performance.
-They believe because they want to.
+Through him, the congregation believes, they are taken in.
 His vivacious sermonizing is thus manipulative but shrewd, because it works.
 They need salvation, there’s only one choice , and he gives it to them with everything he has.